bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 <!-- theme: info -->

 ### Note
-> * The changelog is updated with each deployment.
+> * The changelog is updated with each deployment
 > * Additive Changes are possible during beta, so we recommend checking for changes frequently

 </div>